0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 HACKWORTH
 (weakly protests)
-Well.. as you know most of our users run their EduNation instances locally.
+Well.. as you know most of our users run their EduQation instances locally.
 We’ve been trying to figure out what user data we can give you, Lord Finkle-McGraw but we haven’t come up with a solution yet.

 LORD FINKLE-MCGRAW
 (looks up at and straight at Hackworth)
-Mr. Hackworth, you do realize EduNation exists only because the State permits it.
+Mr. Hackworth, you do realize EduQation exists only because the State permits it.
 You’re a smart man.
 I will give you another week to figure it out.

 HACKWORTH
 (nodding)